HussainM3/HTML-Test-Website/README.md

 - This repo is just for testing various website features in different languages
 - It is intended to be used as a scrap, experimental repo
-- So far, HTML features have been tested
+- HTML features have been learned and applied
+- CSS features have been learned and applied